jdmartinez/ember-infinite-table-view/README.md

 # Ember InfiniteTableView

-Table view with similar style to iOS UITableView
+Table view with similar style to iOS UITableView.

+`InfiniteTableView` may incluye a header or footer that *performs* actions to the component.

 ## Dependencies